Isaiah Mobley: High school career

 Mobley attended Rancho Christian School in Temecula, California.
-As a freshman, he won the CIF Southern Section (CIF-SS) Division 5A title, the school's first in any sport, and led his team to the CIF Division V Southern California Regional final.
+As a freshman, he and the team won the CIF Southern Section (CIF-SS) Division 5A title, the school's first in any sport, and he led his team to the CIF Division V Southern California Regional final.
 After averaging 16.2 points and 10.4 rebounds per game, Mobley shared CIF-SS Division 5A player of the year honors and made The Press-Enterprise All-Area second team.
 Over the summer, he played for the Compton Magic, one of the top travel teams in the country.

 As a sophomore, Mobley was joined on the Rancho Christian basketball team by his younger brother Evan Mobley.
 He helped his team reach the CIF-SS Division 2A semifinal.

 In his junior season, Mobley averaged 19.9 points, 11.3 rebounds, and four assists per game and was named The Press-Enterprise player of the year and made the USA Today All-USA California second team and MaxPreps Junior All-American honorable mention team.
 He guided Rancho Christian to a 29–5 record and a CIF-SS Open Division playoff appearance.

 As a senior, Mobley averaged 19.4 points, 13.6 rebounds, and 3.8 assists per game, helping his team to a 26–6 record.
 He earned honorable mention on the MaxPreps All-American and USA Today All-USA teams, while making the All-USA California first team.
 Mobley played in the 2019 McDonald's All-American Game.
-Mobley at one point in high school was projected to be the second pick of the 2020 NBA draft and his brother Evan Mobley was projected to be in the 2021 NBA draft.
+Mobley at one point in high school was projected to be the second pick of the 2020 NBA draft, and his brother Evan Mobley was projected to be in the 2021 NBA draft.